apache/flink/docs/programming_guide.md

 - `complex.word.f2`: Selects the last field in the Tuple3.
 - `complex.hadoopCitizen`: Selects a Hadoop-`Writable` type as a key.

 Please note that you can only use types inside POJOs that Flink is able to serialize.
-Currently, we are using [Avro](http://avro.apache.org) to serialize arbitrary objects (such as `Date`).
+Currently, we are using [Kryo](https://github.com/EsotericSoftware/kryo) to serialize arbitrary objects (such as `java.util.Collection`).

 ### Define key using a Key Selector Function
 {:.no_toc}